What is 37% of 100? A Deep Dive into Percentages and Their Applications

 Science and Statistics

 - Data Analysis: Percentages are used extensively in data analysis to represent proportions and trends.
-For example, expressing the percentage of a population with a certain characteristic.
+To give you an idea, expressing the percentage of a population with a certain characteristic.

 - Probability: Probability is often expressed as a percentage, indicating the likelihood of an event occurring.